Opportunities for Making a Difference

 here's how we're part of an action step for the critters and wildlife habitat:

-• Camano has almost 800 Backyard Wildlife Habitats and 9 Neighborhood Wildlife Habitats.
+• Camano has over 800 Backyard Wildlife Habitats and 9 Neighborhood Wildlife Habitats.

-• Whidbey Island just certified, so there are now 14 Certified Community Wildlife Habitats in Washington and 12 either registered or
+• There are now 15 Certified Community Wildlife Habitats in Washington and 12 either registered or

 in the process of registering.